 Step 5 - Arrange Admission

-It's now time to decide on one of the clinics you've looked at.
+At this point, you've got enough info to decide on one of the clinics you've seen.

 After the assessment is complete, the clinic will start making preparations for your stay - to do this, they'll need some commitment from you, in the form of a deposit payment - this holds the room in your name, and allows the team to start making arrangements.